Ruth Galloway-Kirkland, Accredited Counsellor & Supervisor,Trauma & Addiction

 - CPD Training

-From £60 for a 50 minute individual counselling or supervision session.
+From £65 for a 50 minute counselling session.

 For group supervision or training enquiries please contact me to discuss your requirements.

 I work particularly well with substance use issues, trauma and insomnia.

 Other areas of experience include: